szabgab/codeandtalk.com/README.md

 cfp_date:           2016-02-23     (Deadline for Call for Presentations if available)

 city:               Name of the city
-state:              Relevant in US, Brasil, Australia, India.
+state:              Relevant in US, Brazil, Australia, India.
 Possibly also in UK
 country:            Name of the country

 topics:             comma separated list